Rakta Charitra 2: Plot

-A scared Pratap organises a meeting involving the leaders of all the districts in Andhra Pradesh.
-Knowing this, Surya plots to kill Pratap Ravi.
+Helpless for the first time in his life, Pratap organises a meeting involving his fellow politicians all over the state.
+Knowing this, Surya plots to kill Pratap.
 He realises that in the meeting, all the leaders will participate with their bodyguards.
-He orders Muddu Krishna to dress like a bodyguard since no one would be able to identify whose bodyguard belongs to whoever.
-Using this ambiguity, Surya's henchmen can kill Pratap Ravi.
-After the meeting comes to an end, Pratap Ravi plans to leave.
-As he was leaving, he saw a familiar face and was struck.
-He sees Surya standing in front of him with his handgun.
-Surya fires at Pratap Ravi until he dies in a pool of blood.
-Surya's friends put on tear gas and create panic, and under the cover of smoke, Surya escapes from the scene and returns to the prison.
+He orders Bhondu to dress like a bodyguard since no one would be able to identify whose bodyguard belongs to whom.
+Using this ambiguity, Surya can kill Pratap.
+After the meeting comes to an end, Pratap plans to leave.
+As he is leaving, he comes face-to-face with a familiar person and is struck when he recognizes him — Surya, disguised as a commoner.
+Surya riddles Pratap with bullets until he dies in a pool of blood, thus finishing the war of revenge.
+Surya's friends put tear gas and create chaos, and under the cover of smoke, Surya escapes from the scene and surreptitiously returns to the prison.
+A devastated Nandini mourns Pratap along with Pratap's other men.